-Christine is a doctorate candidate at Harvard GSE and a practiced entrepreneur coach.
+Christine is a Harvard GSE grad and a practiced entrepreneur coach.
 She’s an expert in prototyping and human-centered design, especially when applied to building schools and education programs.
 She has the unique perspective on education that you can expect from Tiny Coaches.

-Mickey successfully co-founded a large venture funded consumer internet company and is currently building a Birmingham-based K-12 education accelerator.
+Mickey successfully founded a multi-million dollar business and is currently building a Birmingham-based K-12 education incubator.
 He has the practical wisdom of a seasoned entrepreneur that you’ll have access to as a Fellow.

 Director of Development

 Nicole is a former teacher and founder, an expert on philanthropy, and a strategic advisor to Ed entrepreneurs across the country.
 She has the targeted expertise you can expect from Tiny Coaches.

 To put it simply, we believe big ideas start small, with tiny tests.
 “I actually haven’t been calling it the Tiny Fellowship,” Nate, founder of STEMhero and one of our first wave of Tiny Fellows, lamented to to us during Camp, the Fellowship’s opening weekend.
 “I’ve just been calling it the 4.0 Fellowship.
 I mean, it’s not like the opportunity is tiny.”

 This was flattering and disappointing at the same time.
 Tiny has always been about this dissonance; at the right time, a small investment can be fundamental in shaping a nascent idea.
 This is especially true in education, where capital and support structures are focused on ’scaling what works.’
 The ideas, and the brave folks who bring them to light, were always meant to have a big impact.